 As a company, we are committed to the highest levels of transparency so you know exactly who you are trusting.
 Our key employees and their backgrounds are public knowledge.
 Where we are based, the address of our headquarters, our company statutes, and even our directors are all a matter of public record and available for inspection at the Swiss commercial register.
 ProtonMail’s initial financing through crowdfunding is also publicly documented, along with the identities of many of our initial 10,000 financial backers.
 But we go even further than that.
 We also meticulously document and publish information on all the law enforcement requests that we receive.

-Additionally, we have also made open source significant pieces of our code base, and we have committed to open sourcing all of our client-side software.
 In other words, you know who runs the company, where we run it from, how we run it, what data we have, how we interact with law enforcement, and much more.
 We have maintained this level of transparency even as Proton has grown.

 Proton has only one business: privacy.
 Proton also derives almost all of its income from a single source, and that is our user community.
 Thus, even if you take the most cynical view, from a purely self-interested financial standpoint, the Proton team has no incentive to betray user privacy and trust.
 Doing so would instantly destroy the company and community that we have dedicated our lives to building.
 In this sense, our interests and our community’s interests are fully aligned, and all of our incentives (financial or otherwise) drive us toward protecting user privacy.